-Internet restored in Assam after 10 days; CM says no threat to our identity or culture
+Mobile internet ban lifted in Assam after 10 days; CM says no threat to our identity or culture

-Guwahati, Dec 20: After 10 days, Internet services have been restored in Assam though Gauhati High Court ordered its restoration by 5pm on Thursday.
+Guwahati, Dec 20: Mobile internet services resumed in Assam on Friday, ten days after it was snapped in the wake of violent protests over the new citizenship law.

+A senior official of private telecom operator Airtel said the ban was lifted from 9 am on Friday.
+"As we did not received any fresh order to continue with the blackout, we have lifted the ban from 9 am," he said.

 Assuring people of Assam, CM Sarbananda Sonowal on Friday said there is no threat to identity or culture of people of the state.
 The Assam CM said there was an attempt to misguide people and added, "Some people are spreading misinformation and fake news among the people.
 They are the main enemies of our society.

-The Gauhati High Court had directed the Assam government to restore mobile internet services at 5 pm on Thursday.
+Earlier on Thursday, the Gauhati High Court had directed the Assam government to restore mobile internet services at 5 pm.
 A division bench of Justices Manojit Bhuyan and Saumitra Saikia gave the direction after hearing four PILs filed by journalist Ajit Kumar Bhuyan, and advocates Bonoshri Gogoi, Randeep Sharma and Debakanta Doley.

 Life back on track as Assam remains peaceful